Italy: Puglia & Basilicata Bike Tour

 PRICING

-Includes 9 days, 8 nights, 8 breakfasts, 6 lunches, 6 dinners, cooking class on day two, guide and van support, maps, route instructions, luggage handling, taxes
+Includes 9 days, 8 nights, 8 breakfasts, 6 lunches, 6 dinners, cooking class on day two, guide and van support, maps, route instructions, luggage handling, hybrid bicycle rental, taxes.

 Small groups or private tours, fully supported with drivers/guides and vehicles, all lodging and most meals included.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.

-Includes 9 days, 8 nights, 8 breakfasts, cooking class and dinner on day two, welcome briefing, inn to inn luggage transfers and essential transfers, maps, route instructions, taxes
+Includes 9 days, 8 nights, 8 breakfasts, cooking class and dinner on day two, welcome briefing, inn to inn luggage transfers and essential transfers, maps, route instructions, hybrid bicycle rental, taxes.

 Semi-supported, independent tours including welcome briefing, lodging, luggage transfers and necessary vehicle transfers.
 Choose from existing dates or request new departures.
 Read more on our “What to Expect” page.